Science with the Einstein Telescope: a comparison of different designs: Sensitivity to stochastic backgrounds of misaligned 2L configurations

 Focusing on the stochastic gravitational-wave background, we highlight below the effect of the orientation of the two L-shaped interferometers on the peak sensitivity.
 As discussed in Section~\ref{sect:geometry}, in this paper we have fixed the arms of the Sardinia interferometer so that they point locally East and North, and rotate anti-clockwise the arms of the Netherlands interferometer by an angle $\alpha$ with respect to the local East-North directions.
 The angle $\alpha=0$ differs from the usual definition of the alignment of two interferometers with respect to the great circle~\cite{Flanagan:1993ix,Christensen:1996da} by 2.51 degrees and is clearly not the maximum possible alignment, due to the curvature of the Earth between the two sites.

-In Fig.~\ref{fig:fig1} we show the overlap reduction function (\acrshort{orf}) as a function of the angle $\alpha$, for the 0 deg and 45 deg cases, which are the examples considered in the main text.
+In Fig.~\ref{fig:fig1} we show the normalized overlap reduction function (\acrshort{orf}) defined in Eq.~(\ref{eq: norm ORF}) as a function of frequency, for the $\alpha=0$ deg and $\alpha=45$ deg cases, which are the examples considered in the main text.
 However, the best and worst cases for a stochastic search are the values $\alpha=2.51$ deg and $\alpha=47.51$ deg, respectively.
 Clearly, while varying the angle $\alpha$ near the 0 deg case has very little impact, the consequences of varying $\alpha$ just a few degrees around the 45 deg are very important.
 These results reflects into a significant dependence on $\alpha$ of the peak sensitivity to the stochastic gravitational-wave background.

 Figure~\ref{fig:fig2} illustrates the peak sensitivity to the stochastic gravitational-wave background (minimum value of the power-law integrated curve) as a function of the angle $\alpha$.
 The choices $\alpha = 0$ deg and 45 deg, considered in the main text of this document, are not respectively the best and worst cases for stochastic searches.
 Varying the angle $\alpha$ near the 0 deg case has very little impact, but varying $\alpha$ just a few degrees around the 45 deg case varies the peak sensitivity to the stochastic gravitational-wave background by orders of magnitude.
 As one can clearly see, the best and worst cases for stochastic searches, are when $\alpha = 2.51$ deg and 47.51 deg, respectively.